openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/4_names.rst

 .. meta:
     frontend_status: Done

-A signature defines parameters and a return type (see :ref:`Return Type`) of a function, method or constructor.
+A signature defines parameters, and the return type (see :ref:`Return Type`) of a function, method, or constructor.

 .. code-block:: abnf